 Any business, regardless of industry, incurs a wide range of expenses.
 From starting a business to maintaining it, various expenses keep the operation running smoothly.
-However, some expenses are deductible and can lower tax liabilities.
-Sole proprietors can reduce not only the regular income tax but also the self-employment tax.
+However, many expenses are deductible and can lower tax liabilities.
+Sole proprietors can reduce not only the regular income tax, but also the self-employment tax.
 As for incorporated businesses, deducting expenses will enable them to lower business taxes.

 For home-based businesses, owners can include some expenses on insurance, property taxes, rent or mortgage, electricity, and maintenance.
 However, business owners need to keep in mind that all expenses incurred within a fiscal year should be claimed against the income generated in that same year.

-Not all expenses can be deductible; some may only be partially deductible.
-Specifically, the allowable expenses include:
+Not all expenses are tax deductible; some may only be partially deductible.
+Specifically, allowable expenses include:

 One common problem that arises is determining whether an expense is personal or partly related to conducting business, especially for freelancers or sole proprietors who work at home.
 How will you know the deductible amount that is spent on rent, insurance, heat, and electricity?